twitter/wordpress/readme.txt

 = How can I change an embedded Tweet's background and link colors to match my site's theme? =

-The Twitter plugin for WordPress includes a settings page with options to customize the background color, link color, and border color used in Twitter embedded Tweets and embedded timelines.
+The Twitter plugin for WordPress includes a settings page with options to set a light or dark theme and choose a link or border color used in embedded Tweets and timelines.

 = My custom link color and border color do not appear in embedded Tweets or timelines =

 Your site may have a [Content Security Policy](https://developer.mozilla.org/docs/Web/Security/CSP/Introducing_Content_Security_Policy) blocking Twitter's JavaScript from inserting your custom styling into the widget.

+You may have configured an embedded search timeline widget with a non-default link color.
+Your stored widget configuration overrides your page or theme’s configuration.

 = Does the Twitter plugin add additional tracking of my site's visitors? =